Rosengate/sigil/README.md

 - [License](#license)

 ## <a name='features'></a> Features
-- Couple the your routing with the controller class
+- Couple your routing with the controller class
 - PHP 8 attributes based routing component
 - Nested routing
 - Provide a flexible ways to control/design your application through means like :